Urigo/angular-meteor/README.md

 To preserve the reactivity of the Meteor collection in your AngularJS controllers and directives, you should inject and use the <code>$collection</code> service instead of calling the Meteor collection directly.
 This is how you would use the <code>$collection</code> service:

-    $collection(name, scope, selector, options)
+    $collection(name, scope, selector, options, publisher)

 Where the <code>name</code> argument refers to the name of the Meteor Collection, <code>scope</code> refers to the $scope you would like to add the collection to, and the arguments <code>selector</code> and <code>options</code> are the same as they are for [Meteor.Collection.find](http://docs.meteor.com/#find).
+The <code>selector</code> and <code>options</code> arguments will be passed to Meteor.publish on the server.
+Additionally, the <code>publisher</code> argument allows you to optionally pass additional arugments to Meteor.publish on the server (see the example publish function below).
 For example, if I have a Meteor collection called "todos", which I want to add into the scope of my controller, $scope, then I would do this:

     $collection("todos", $scope)